 Are negative ion air purifiers safe?

-Do I need a negative ion air purifier if I already have a HEPA filter purifier?
+Do I need a filter with a negative ion air purifier?

-How much coverage area do I need from a negative ion air purifier?
+How often do I need to clean or replace filters in a filtered negative ion air purifier?

 Final Thoughts

-Ultimately, the best negative ion air purifier is the one that best aligns with your individual needs and concerns.
-Consider the size of your space, the types of pollutants you’re targeting, and your sensitivity to potential ozone production when making your decision.
+Ultimately, the best negative ion air purifier for you hinges on your individual needs and the specific air quality challenges you face.
+Consider the size of the space, your sensitivity to ions, and whether you prioritize odor removal or particle filtration when making your decision.